Optimizing the Use of Behavioral Locking for High-Level Synthesis: Conclusions

 \section{Conclusions}

-We proposed a design framework for optimizing algorithm-level obfuscation during IP generation.
-Our method aims at maximizing a given security metric (i.e., differential entropy) by exploring the obfuscation effects with a genetic algorithm.
-The presented results demonstrate that it is not necessary to perform a full obfuscation to maximize security.
-Indeed, by adequately selecting the obfuscation points it is possible to maximize security while limiting resource overhead.
-Operating at the C level makes our solution compatible with commercial HLS frameworks.
+Although HLS is popular, security constraints are not yet supported by commercial HLS tools.
+Countermeasures are applied to the code executing on the processors or manually implemented into IP blocks yielding suboptimal and even insecure designs.
+HLS should consider security side-by-side performance and cost~\cite{8114281}.
+Recent solutions are adding security awareness into HLS~\cite{8465830,8356053,7906738}.
+They are not yet mature for industrial adoption.
+Our method optimizes IP cores with locking before HLS while limiting the overhead via design space exploration at the C level.
+Locked RTL is obtained by using any HLS tools.
+This is a pathway for behavior locking of industrial designs using commercial design flows.
+The proposed locking maximizes a given security metric (i.e., differential entropy) by exploring the locking effects with a genetic algorithm.
+Results demonstrate that full locking is not necessary to maximize security.
+By selecting the locking points one can maximize security while limiting resource overhead.
+Operating at the C level makes our solution compatible with commercial HLS.
 Future research will work in two directions.
-To improve the framework, we will evaluate and compare alternative exploration techniques.
+To improve the framework, we will evaluate and compare alternative DSE techniques.
 To expand its application, we will apply it to new scenarios and security metrics.